Slow Rush Games logo,

 Multiplayer

-Co-op is the primary game-mode.
-I'm not ruling out a versus sub-mode, but co-op is the primary focus.
+Co-Op "player-vs-enemies-vs-environment" is the primary game-mode of Signs of Danger.
+I'm not ruling out a Player-vs-Player arena sub-mode (or similar), but Co-Op is the primary focus right now.

-Yes, there will be invite-a-friend online multiplayer.
+Yes, there will be invite-a-friend cooperative online multiplayer in Signs of Danger.
 This already roughly works today, but needs a lot more polish (Steam integration etc).

-Yes, you can play with 1-4 players locally, including a mix of online & local players.
+Yes, you can play Signs of Danger with 1-4 players locally, including a mix of online & local players.

 Currently local players need to stay near each other to stay on-screen; I'm considering whether splitscreen of some kind makes sense or not.
 Voronoi splitscreen might be cool, but no promises.